By Pete Reilly

 - Report requests are growing because companies are stressing the need to make data-driven decisions.
 That expanded workload will eventually take its toll on a team that was already stretched thin.

 - Your team is inundated with urgent requests.
 The only group of users who love data more than business managers is executive management.
-When an executive asks a marketer or sales operations employee for a metric, it often results in a drop-everything task for the analytics team.
+When an executive asks a marketer or sales operations employee for a metric (which is a regular request), it often results in a drop-everything task for the analytics team.
 The requestors may not realize the effort and late hours involved.
 That lack of recognition and appreciation compounds the frustration.

 - They are likely struggling to do their job using outdated technology.
 According to a study by Oracle, only 44 percent of employees said their company uses the latest technology to help them effectively do their job.
 Significant innovations have been made in the last few years in business intelligence and data analytics.
 If your company doesn’t have a modern BI tool, your team members are likely struggling to perform their jobs.